Scenic hill-tops, sun-kissed beaches and much else in between

 A more adventurous trek would be to Lohagad, about 10km from Lonavla.
 It's an easier climb, and if you ask around in Pune, you are bound to meet avid trekkers planning to head to this vast fort.
 To its east is Visapur, another Peshwa fort, though Lohagad is the older and more popular one.

 Mahabaleshwar and Panchgani

-When the Pune heat gets bit too much to take, another hill station you can go to is Mahabaleshwar, which has a few good hotels.
+When the Pune heat gets a bit too much to take, another hill station you can go to is Mahabaleshwar, which has a few good hotels.
 However, renting a private bungalow may be a better idea.
-There's lots to see here, and the Pratapgadh fort is not too far away.
+There is lots to see here, and the Pratapgadh fort is not too far away.

-Panchgani is next door to Mahabaleshwar, and when you're there, do not miss the Parsi lunch buffet at Dinas.
-Take home some liquor chocolates from the supermarket at the end of the market lane, roasted chickpeas, and leather slippers.
+Panchgani is next door to Mahabaleshwar, and when you are there, do not miss the Parsi lunch buffet at Dina's.
+Take home some liquor chocolates from the supermarket at the end of the market lane, as well as some roasted chickpeas and leather slippers.

 On your way back, stop at Mapro Garden for strawberries and cream and huge cheese-and-vegetable sandwiches and pizzas.
 You can buy fruit squashes, jams and jelly sweets from the crowded Mapro sale counter.

 While there are hotels that offer mountain views, if you like to rough it out a bit, Eco-Camp, just off the main road in Panchgani, is ideal.
 They provide tents that accommodate 8-10 people, each with lights, plug points for your phone, and mosquito repellent, and nice views of the valley.
 The camp owners make arrangements for firewood for bonfires, and enough coal for a barbecue.
 The food and entertainment are up to you.
 The place is popular with paragliders, but even if you are not a fan of running off a cliff, the views (while sipping on some tea) are worth it.